yeoman/doctor/readme.md

 $ yo doctor
 ```

-Can also be run with `yodoctor` if installed globally.
+Can also be run with `yo-doctor` if installed globally.

 ## License